top of page

 PUBLIC & INSTITUTIONAL INSTALLATIONS

-Marine Museum, Milford ON – Large-scale Indigenous mural, permanent installation.
+Marine Museum, Milford ON – Commissioned large-scale Indigenous mural, permanent installation.

-A Path Forward, Picton ON – Three large-scale Indigenous murals, curated and permanently installed.
+A Path Forward, Picton ON - Three commissioned large-scale Indigenous murals, permanent installations.

 INSTITUTIONAL & GALLERY EXHIBITIONS